wvanlit/build-your-own-lisp/README.md

 - Node.js 14+

-## How to using
+## How to start / test

-- Lunch commands
-  - `npm start`
-    - run cli
-  - `npm run dev`
-    - run force debug cli
-  - `npm run type-check`
+- Run `npm run repl` to start an interactive Read Eval Print loop
-    - run type-check
-  - `npm run build`
+- Run `npm run file <file>` to run a file
-    - run swc
-      - this only development, not production
-  - `npm run test`
+- Run `npm run test` to run a test watcher
-    - launches test runner by watch mode
-  - `npm run coverage`
-    - ~~get coverage report~~